In Memoriam David Graeber: How Debt Has Come to Shape Humanity

 - Debt has come to be the central issue of international politics.
 But nobody seems to know exactly what it is, or how to think about it.

 The very fact that we don’t know what debt is, the very flexibility of the concept, is the basis of its power.
-If history shows anything, it is that there’s no better way to justify relations founded on violence, to make such relations seem moral, than by reframing them in the language of debt — above all, because it immediately makes it seem like it’s the victim who’s doing something wrong.
+If history shows anything, it is that there is no better way to justify relations founded on violence, to make such relations seem moral, than by reframing them in the language of debt.
+Above all, because it immediately makes it seem like it’s the victim who’s doing something wrong.

 By the same token, for the last 5,000 years, with remarkable regularity, popular insurrections have begun the same way: with the ritual destruction of the debt records — tablets, papyri, ledgers, whatever form they might have taken in any particular time and place.

-The Catholic Church had always forbidden the practice of lending money at interest, but often, the rules fell into disuse, causing the Church hierarchy to authorize preaching campaigns, sending mendicant friars to travel from town to town warning usurers that unless they repented and made full restitution of all interest extracted from their victims, they would surely go to Hell.
+The Catholic Church had always forbidden the practice of lending money at interest.
+However, these rules often fell into disuse.
+This caused the Church hierarchy to authorize preaching campaigns, sending mendicant friars to travel from town to town warning usurers that unless they repented and made full restitution of all interest extracted from their victims, they would surely go to Hell.

 Looking over the expanse of world literature, it is almost impossible to find one sympathetic representation of a moneylender — or certainly, a professional moneylender, which means by definition one who charges interest.
 I’m not sure there is another profession (executioners?) with such a consistently bad image.

 It’s especially remarkable when one considers that unlike executioners, usurers often rank among the richest and most powerful people in their communities.
 Yet the very name, “usurer,” evokes images of loan-sharks, blood-money, pounds of flesh, the selling of souls.

 Devil and debt